casey/just/README.md

 bar=hello
 ```

-The value of `short` can be omitted, in which case the option defaults to the
+The value of `short` may be omitted, in which case the option defaults to the
-first character of the name of the parameter:
+first character of the name of the parameter.
+With the following justfile,
+`bar` may be passed with `-b`:

 ```just
 [arg("bar", short)]